Funded Childcare

 Are you a working parent of a young child?
 You may be entitled to free childcare.
-Find out more information about funded childcare on the Nottinghamshire County Council website.
-Telephone 0300 500 8080 for more details.

-There are eight libraries in the Ashfield area with a variety of activities aimed at young ones of all ages with Rattle, Rhyme, and Roll sessions for babies and toddlers, and games clubs for older children with community jigsaws, board games, and Lego.
+There are 8 libraries in the Ashfield area with a variety of activities aimed at young ones of all ages with Rattle, Rhyme, and Roll sessions for babies and toddlers, and games clubs for older children with community jigsaws, board games, and Lego.
 Libraries in the Ashfield area include Annesley Woodhouse, Hucknall, Huthwaite, Jacksdale Community Partnership, Kirkby in Ashfield Library and Learning Centre, Selston, Skegby and Stanton Hill, and Sutton in Ashfield.

 Whether you’re starting, maintaining, growing, or moving your business, the Business Support Team at Ashfield can help you reach your goals through a bespoke service that allows you to plan for the bright future of your enterprise.
 Careers are also top of the agenda at Ashfield, whether that’s advice on being self-employed, how to upskill, find grants and investment, or change your career.